writecrow/crow_training/README.md

 * Finding all header values and putting into a manipulable list
 * Finding all matches of phrases like "were xxx by" or "was xxx by"
 6. `remote_data` demonstrates basic methods for retrieving content from non-local files

+## Sandbox
+This is a directory to be used for simply trying out coding ideas, and using Git in order to keep track of that code.
+One of the team scaffolding assignments is to create an issue in this repository, create a branch that adds a file to this "Sandbox" directory, and open that as a "pull request" for team review.